Navigate to School Info > Imports and Exports > Civil Rights Data Collection > Courses tab

 Select either the Subject Area or Department tab.

 Select the appropriate Subject Area or Department code(s) under each list.
-The Civil Rights calculations will use the Subject Area/Department codes when calculating the count of classes.
-These selections are also used to limit the list of Math and Science courses to choose from in the next Courses screen.
+These selections are used to limit the list of courses in the Math, Science and Computer Science boxes in the next Courses screen.

-On the Math, Science, and Other Courses page select the courses that were offered during the 2017-18 school year in each of the lists by clicking in the checkbox next the course id.
+On the Courses subtab select the courses that were offered during the 2021-22 school year in each of the lists by clicking in the checkbox next the course id.